 - Video Capabilities: The Parrot Bebop boasts an improved camera with an f2.2 fish-eye lens, 180-degree field of view, and a 14 MP sensor capable of recording 1080p video at an impressive 30 fps.
 Still shots can be saved in RAW or JPEG format.
 Unfortunately, recording space is limited to the 8GB of internal storage (no SD card slot is available).

-- GPS NavigationAs previously mentioned, the addition of the GNSS chipset provides GPS functionality that isn’t typically found on quadcopters in this price range $499 For the latest prices and discounts, check here).
+- GPS NavigationAs previously mentioned, the addition of the GNSS chipset provides GPS functionality that isn’t typically found on quadcopters in (this price range).
 When flying the Bebop indoors (or in other areas where a GPS lock isn’t possible), a vertical camera, combined with ultrasonic and pressure sensors, prevent the Bebop from drifting while hovering.

 - Aerodynamics: Weighing in at a mere 14.5 ounces, the Bebop is very lightweight.
 This means it is very nimble in the air.
 The downside to its lightweight design, however, is that the battery isn’t very big.
 As a result, flight times are limited to 11 minutes (high winds and full throttle flying will significantly shorten the flight time).
 Despite its small size, the Bebop can fly in winds up to about 30 MPH and boasts a top speed of close to 45 MPH – great for taking shots of fast-moving vehicles from above.